chalee1413/simple_llm/docs/INFRASTRUCTURE.md

 - Scalable to millions of vectors
 - Supports L2 and cosine similarity
 - Production-ready library
-- Excellent performance for in-memory operations
+- High performance for in-memory operations

 **Trade-offs**:
 - FAISS-CPU sufficient for most use cases